biolink/biolink-model/tests/test_scripts/output/genmarkdown/meta/index.md

  * [alt description.description](alt_description_text.md) - text of an alternate description
  * [alt_descriptions](alt_descriptions.md)
  * [apply_to](apply_to.md) - Used to extend an existing class definition.
 For example, if we have a core schema where a gene has two slots for identifier and symbol, and we have a specialized schema for my_organism where we wish to add a slot systematic_name, we can avoid subclassing by defining a class gene_my_organism, adding the slot to this class, and then adding an apply_to pointing to the gene class.
 The new slot will be 'injected into' the gene class.
+ * [broader_matches](broader_matches.md) - a list of terms from different schemas or terminology systems that have a broader, more general meaning.
+Broader terms are typically shown as parents in a hierarchy or tree.
  * [classes](classes.md) - classes defined in schema
+ * [close_matches](close_matches.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
+Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).
  * [comment](comment.md) - Comment about an element
  * [default_curi_maps](default_curi_maps.md) - List of prefixcommon biocontexts to be fetched to resolve id_prefixes and inline prefix variables
  * [default_prefix](default_prefix.md) - default and base prefix -- used for ':' identifiers, @base and @vocab